cam-cambridge/Simulation_printAFO/README.md

 After running, the excel file will be stored in *./Drop landing/DL simulation results* <br/>

 ***(3) Collection of the walk simulation results and put them into an excel file:*** <br/>

 This part of codes will collect the interested simulation results from the walk simulation, and put them into an excel file. <br/>
 For walk, the interested simulation result parameters are: average differences of subtalar angles and ankle angles between models with and without AFO across the gait:
 ```
 Results_parameter=['time', '/jointset/subtalar_r/subtalar_angle_r/value', '/jointset/ankle_r/ankle_angle_r/value']   # The specified parameter to extract
 ```
-This code provide the information about what results will collect from the simulation results, i.e. the instant time, the subtalar angle and the ankle angle. <br/>
+This code provides the information about what results will collect from the simulation results, i.e. the instant time, the subtalar angle and the ankle angle. <br/>

 Similarly, the codes use a loop to collect the results from the batch simulation of each AFO design, therefore, the parameters of range in the loop syntax should be changed to correspond to the loop syntax in the AFO design parameters (e.g. section **3**/***(1)***/***(i)***)
 ```